Sluke950/Membean_Bot/README.md

   - Hides controls to prevent detention by teacher
   - Choose to skip new words
   - Complete rework to the structure of the code

-# Operating the Bot
-- Open the inspector window (ctrl + shift + I for most devices)
-- Copy and paste whichever version you choose into the inspector window
-- If version allows you to turn the bot on and off (versions past 1.1) start the bot as clost to the beginning of the question or before as possible

 # Information
 - Depending on when you start the bot, you may miss the first 1-2 questions